 Plans of hydroelectric power plant

-Closer investigation shows that realisation of this idea is very complex.
-Construction of tunnels through carbonate rocks nearly always brings unpleasant surprises – enormous voids, underground streams and flash floods.
+Closer investigation shows that the realization of this idea is very complex.
+Construction of tunnels through carbonate rocks nearly always brings unpleasant surprises – enormous voids, underground streams, and flash floods.
 Construction works might bring also changes to hydrological regime of this region, construction of new roads will dissect the primeval forest.

 - White, Susan; White, Nicholas; Middleton, George; Report of Findings on the Proposed Iralalaro Hydro-Electric Power Scheme, Timor-Leste, January 2006.
 Accessed in the 22nd May 2011